lightningrodlabs/weave-tool-curation/0.13/README.md

 To verify the integrity of the files, the sha256 hashes of the `.webhapp`, `.happ` and the UI are required for every Tool version in a Tools list.
-These get stored in the group DNA of a Moss group so that other group members can verify that they download the same Tool as other group members.
+These get stored in the group DNA of a Moss group so that each group member can verify that they download the same Tool as other group members.

 To compute these hashes you can use the Weave CLI [`@theweave/cli`](https://www.npmjs.com/package/@theweave/cli) and